ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/01-hash-functions.md

 This means that if you implement a hash table which uses this constant hash function, it will still work.
 It will answer all your questions correctly, and insertion and deletion will work just as expected.
-But it will be extremely slow -- as slow as if you had used a simple list, like described in section XX.
+But it will be extremely slow -- as slow as if you had used a simple list of values.

 ### Basic principles of hash functions